-- Once in the boot menu, select your USB flash drive, and hit enter to boot the device.
+- Once in the boot menu, select your USB flash drive and press “enter” to boot the device.

 Alternatively, you may be able to trigger the boot menu in Windows 10 itself if your PC has UEFI firmware.
 Hold down on the Shift key and restart the computer from the Windows start menu.
-A boot menu should appear, click on ”Use a device”, then select your USB drive.
+A boot menu should be shown, click on “Use a device,” then select your USB drive.

 When prompted to enter a key to activate Windows, enter your Windows 7 or Windows 8 product key.
 You can also click on “I don’t have a product key” to enter it manually later on.
 The installation process resumes as usual and when completed boots into Windows proper.